This piece was originally published October 29, 2018 and is part of The A.V. Club’s favorite features of 2018

 Prevailing trends aside, Netflix is never going to go 100 percent in-house; at their most ambitious, executives have called for a 50-50 split between Netflix Studios productions and licensed originals.
 Just look at its most recent moves: A few days after Luke Cage was knocked out, Sony Pictures Television’s Atypical was given a third season.
 When the American Vandal news broke, Netflix subscribers were acquainting themselves with Chilling Adventures Of Sabrina, which Warner Bros. and Berlanti Productions developed for The CW before it went streaming.

 But who’s producing those exceptions is subject to change as more studios wade into streaming.
 Disney’s direct-to-consumer service is the Death Star on the horizon, its tractor beam locked on Black Panther, Guardians Of The Galaxy Vol. 2, Coco, and other Mouse House hits currently populating Netflix.
 WarnerMedia is also poised to enter the fray in 2019; the collateral damage of that decision already includes classic-cinema platform FilmStruck and avant-garde comedy arm Super Deluxe, but who knows which WB TV projects at Netflix could follow.
 (Can one of them please be Fuller House?)
-When the time comes, Netflix will be able to boast of its algorithm and its familiar interface, but as my former co-worker Todd VanDerWerff points out, in terms of breadth of content, it just won’t measure up.
+When the time comes, Netflix will be able to boast of its algorithm and its familiar interface, but as my former co-worker Emily VanDerWerff points out, in terms of breadth of content, it just won’t measure up.
 Hence the billions being spent to bulk up that library of originals.

 It’s a telling sign that all of this is happening while Netflix’s first major success stories are winding down.
 The final season of House Of Cards premieres this week; Orange Is The New Black’s will follow next year.
-Both came from outside studios, a necessity for a business whose previous experience with original content went no further than the Red Envelope Entertainment, which helped bring smaller and independent films to Netflix users’ mailboxes during the mid-to-late 2000s.
+Both came from outside studios, a necessity for a business whose previous experience with original content went no further than the brief run of Red Envelope Entertainment, which helped bring smaller and independent films to Netflix users’ mailboxes during the mid-to-late 2000s.
 Speaking to Digital Media Wire ahead of the 2007 Sundance Film Festival, Chief Content Officer Ted Sarandos predicted, “Eventually we’ll be coming to Sundance and saying, ‘We can buy everything.’
 There’s a deal for every film.”
 The article’s actual prophecy shows up one paragraph later, though:

 That represents a scary proposition for Netflix competitors.
 With the company’s January 16th announcement that it would offer free movie and TV programming via internet streaming, it’s clear the company is entering HBO’s territory, but with a key differentiator—its recommendation system—in tow.